adyork/workshop_bios_oceanographic_data_part2/_episodes/00-intro.md

 ### Content

-1. Tabular Data and Spreadsheets
+1.
-2. Dates
-3. Exercise "Be a Data Manager"
-4. Exporting Data
-5. Assessing metadata
+2. Assessing metadata
-6. Download data
+3. Download data
-7. Data manipulation in spreadsheets
+4. Data manipulation in spreadsheets
 8. What is Next?